smartgic/skill-sonos-controller/README.md

 # Sonos Controller

-Control Sonos speakers with music services support such as Spotify
+Control Sonos speakers with music services support such as Spotify, Deezer, Amazon Music, etc...

 ## About